(1) The registrar shall continue to keep records of—

 [(b) certificates issued by the registrar under any enactment].

 (2) The records relating to companies are referred to collectively in the Companies Acts as “the register”.

-(3) Information deriving from documents subject to the Directive disclosure requirements (see section 1078) that are delivered to the registrar on or after 1st January 2007 [an enhanced disclosure document (see section 1078) delivered to the registrar,] must be kept by the registrar in electronic form.
+(3) Information deriving from [an enhanced disclosure document (see section 1078) delivered to the registrar,] must be kept by the registrar in electronic form.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Commercial Property Standard Enquiries (CPSEs) are industry standard pre-contract enquiries used in commercial property transactions.
 CPSEs are endorsed by the British Property Federation and are free to use.
 The CPSEs include specific environmental enquiries at enquiry 15 and there are several

 Produced with input from Rebecca Cousin of Slaughter and May on market practice.This Practice Note summarises the rules and guidance in relation to parties who are, or may be presumed to be, acting in concert for the purposes of The City Code on Takeovers and Mergers (the Code).
 In particular the